maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 - A priority in many cases is to check the license and README, ensuring that everything there fits with your goals and use case.

-- If you're a programmer, check what programming languages are used.
+- Check what programming languages are used.
 Are you able to fix or extend software written in those languages?
+Do you like something about the programming language used for one project more than the language used by another?

 - Is there a security policy?
 If so, what does it say?
 Vulnerability disclosure programs, bug bounties, and regular audits are always good